chainguard-dev/apko/docs/apko_file.md

 # The apko File Format

 Apko files are a YAML based declarative definition of an image to be built by apko.
-Unlike Dockerfiles, there is no support for running arbitrary Unix commands (i.e. RUN statements), which allows apko to guarantee the contents of the final image and produce extra metadata such as SBOMs.
+Unlike Dockerfiles, there is no support for running arbitrary Unix commands (i.e. there is no equivalent of `RUN` statements).
+This means apko can guarantee the contents and reproducibility of the final image, as well as produce extra metadata such as SBOMs.

 ## Simple Example